The beginning (13.7 billion BC): The Universe arises from the Big Bang, followed by a very short but rapid period of expansion ("inflation")

 Our Sun is now a fairly typical, middle-aged star.

-The beginnings of a mass extinction of numerous plant and animal species.
-The future of many of Earth's species, including homo sapiens, is in doubt.
+The beginnings of the Earth's 6th mass extinction of numerous plant and animal species.
+The future of many of many species, including homo sapiens, is in doubt.